SegmentLinking/TrackLooper/README.md

 ```bash
 makeTrackValidationPlots.py --extended tracking_Iters01LST.root
 ```
+Comparison plots can be made by including multiple ROOT files as arguments.

-**Note:** In case one wants to run step2 as well, similar modifications as in step4 (PU files, `--no_exec` flag and input file/number of events) need to be applied.
+**Note:** In case one wants to run step2 as well, similar modifications as in step4 (`--no_exec` flag and input file/number of events) need to be applied.

 ### Inclusion of LST in other CMSSW packages
 Including the line